Skip to main content

 Step 1: Create a Cosmos webhook URL for Jira

-In Cosmos, go to Settings → Webhooks → Create a new webhook and copy the URL and bearer secret.
+In Cosmos, go to Configuration → Webhooks → Create a new webhook and copy the URL and bearer secret.

 Step 2: Create a Jira automation rule that POSTs to Cosmos